Sagar2366/linux_the_final_boss/Day_08/notes_and_exercises.md

-# Day 08: File Management & Editors (nano, vi/vim)
+# Day 08: File Management, Editors & Terminal Shortcuts (nano, vi/vim)

 ## Learning Objectives
 By the end of Day 8, you will:
-- Master advanced file operations like comparison, counting, and timestamp manipulation
 - Use nano for simple, beginner-friendly text editing
 - Understand vi/vim basics, modes, and commands for efficient system administration
-- Manage file attributes, metadata, and extended attributes (e.g., immutable)
-- Apply file compression and archiving techniques with tar and gzip
-- Combine these tools for DevOps tasks like config editing and log rotation
+- Leverage terminal shortcuts for faster navigation, command reuse, and workflow efficiency

-**Estimated Time:** 1 Hour
+**Estimated Time:** 30 Mins

 ## Notes

 - **Why File Management & Editors Matter?**
 - Files are the backbone of Linux: configs, scripts, logs—everything needs safe handling and editing.
 - Editors like nano (easy) and vim (powerful) are must-haves for remote servers (no GUI).
-  - Advanced ops ensure data integrity, backups, and security in DevOps pipelines.
+- Advanced ops ensure data integrity and quick troubleshooting in DevOps.
+- Terminal shortcuts speed up everything—saving seconds per command adds up in long sessions, making you 2-3x faster at repetitive tasks.

-### Top 8 File Management & Editing Commands
+### Top 6 File Management & Editing Commands

-Quick-reference table for core tools, like Day 6's parsing table.
-Each has a simple description and examples for fast practice.
+Quick-reference table for core tools, each has a simple description and examples for fast practice.

 | Command | Simple Description | Examples |
 |---------|--------------------|----------|